ak28pujy/MW-CRG/README.md

 counttokens.py: Helper functions for counting tokens in a given message or list of messages, useful for working with the OpenAI API.

+openai_prompt.py: Provides functions to interact with the OpenAI API.
+Specializes in extracting and summarizing content from URLs using the OpenAI API.

+output.py: Contains functions for generating and saving output in various formats (TXT, PDF, DOCX).
+Uses specific libraries for creating documents.

 requirements.txt: Lists all the dependencies of the project.
 To install all the required packages, run: ```pip install -r requirements.txt```

 [Geckodriver](https://github.com/mozilla/geckodriver): Version 0.33.0